Nigh7Sh4de/block-chat/README.md

-# chained-list
+# block-chat
-A nodejs class for a chained-list (linked list with hash pointers)
+A nodejs class for a block-chat (linked list with hash pointers)